sous-chefs/filesystem/README.md

 * file-backed `file` - created dynamically and looped back - will not come up on reboot, but we will try to remount existing `file` storage in chef.

 We will try to create filesystems in two ways: through keys found in node data, or by being called directly with the `filesystems_create` provider.
 See the example recipe.

+You can also use your own key for a list of filesystems, see the example recipe for an example of this option.

+Tools have been listed in the following attribute key : filesystems_tools.
+This allows for extending the support to other/new filesystems.

 Requirements
 ============